AvivYaish/LUM/README.md

 # LUM
 Choose a matrix size, then input it's data.
+Choose a decomposition type and press "Decompose" to perform it.
-Press "Decompose" to decompose the given matrix M into a pair L,U such that M = LU, when L is lower triangular and U is upper triangular.
+LU decomposes the given matrix M into a pair L,U such that M = LU, when L is lower triangular and U is upper triangular.
-Checking the "PLU decomposition" option allows moving rows in M to ensure it has such a decomposition.
+PLU allows using a P row pivot matrix to move rows in M to ensure it has an LU decomposition.
-The P matrix is the row shift matrix, and the decomposition is such that PM=LU.
+LDLt decomposes the given matrix based on the algorithm in p.
+139 of Matrix Computations by Golub-Van Loan such that the result contains the L matrix below the diagonal, and the D matrix on the diagonal itself.

 Special thanks to: